purinchu/NavyUniformRegs/README.md

         after you've loaded up the project in Android Studio.
 2. Import this ZIP file contents as a project in Android Studio.

+But, you probably just want to run the `scripts/prepare-for-build.sh` script which should more or less mirror those steps.

 Note that I'm not a Java wizard, the last time I did anything appreciable in Java, the `ant` tool still had the new car smell.
 So while I've tried to avoid over-importing my local project settings into this ZIP file, I may have